KDE/kf5book/kconfig/introduction-to-kconfig.in.md

 @@snippet(examples/all.cpp, writing, cpp)

 Note the use of `writePathEntry` and how the type of object we use, such as `QColor` on line 86, dictates how the data is serialized.
-Additionally, once we are done writing entries, `sync()` must be called on the config object for it to be saved to disk.
+Additionally, once done writing entries, `sync()` must be called on the config object for it to be saved to disk.
 We can also simply wait for the object to be destroyed, which triggers an automatic `sync()` if necessary.

 ## KDesktopFile: A Special Case

 When is a configuration file not a configuration file?
 When it is a [desktop file](http://freedesktop.org/wiki/Specifications/desktop-entry-spec).
-These files, which are essentially configuration files at their heart, are used to describe entries for application menus, mimetypes, plugins and various services.
+These files, which are essentially configuration files, which are used to describe entries for application menus, mimetypes, plugins and various services.

 When accessing a .desktop file, one should instead use the `KDesktopFile` class which, while a `KConfig` class offering all the capabilities described above, offers a set of methods designed to make accessing standard attributes of these files consistent and reliable.

 ## KConfig XT

 There is a way to make certain use cases of KConfig easier, faster and more reliable: KConfig XT.
 In particular, for main application or plugin configuration objects and when syncing configuration dialogs and other interfaces with these values, KConfig XT can help immensely.
-It also  simultaneously documents the configuration options available, which makes every sys admin and system integrator that uses KDE that much more happy.
+It also  simultaneously documents the configuration options available, which makes every sysadmin and system integrator that uses KDE software that much more happy.

 Read more about [Using KConfig XT](https://techbase.kde.org/Development/Tutorials/Using_KConfig_XT).